The Grocery Checkout Check Up

 Dear Dollar Stretcher,

 Though the comparison is difficult, there are ways to tell how your spending stacks up against other families.
-According to the U.S. Bureau of Labor Statistics, the amount the average family spent $4942 per year, or $411 per month, on groceries in 2020 and $2375 per year, or $197 per month, or food away from home.
+According to the U.S. Bureau of Labor Statistics, the average family spent $5,259 on groceries in 2021, or $438 per month, and $3,020 per year, or $252 per month, on food away from home.

 Reducing the cost of non-food items